Emmy-Nominated Progam

 Childhood Domestic Violence Family Secrets Discussion Guide

-Our Nick News With Linda Ellerbee special FAMILY SECRETS: WHEN VIOLENCE HITS HOME, produced and originally aired by Nickelodeon in 2013, is an Emmy-nominated children’s segment that is the first segment broadcast nationally to approach the topic of Childhood Domestic Violence (CDV) with a young audience in an age-appropriate manner.
-It features multiple stories of children impacted by CDV and their journeys to start overcoming the impact.
+FAMILY SECRETS: WHEN VIOLENCE HITS HOME, is an Emmy-nominated children’s segment that is the first film to approach the topic of Childhood Domestic Violence (CDV) with a young audience in an age-appropriate manner.
+It features multiple stories of children impacted by chlidhood domestic violece and their journey towards resiliency.

 FAMILY SECRETS also comes accompanied by a Nick News Discussion Guide, which provides a step-by-step walk through of how to organize and host a successful screening and facilitate a compelling post-screening discussion.
-It includes key sections on how to speak particularly with children and young adults about CDV and the key messages of hope you must convey to them.
+It includes key sections on how to speak particularly with children and young adults about childhod domestic violence and key messages that will help them achieve their innate potential.

-A Documentary that connects to kids' own experiences with CDV
+A film that connects to kids' own experiences with childhood domestic violence

 TRIGGER WARNING: the content in this video may be triggering for some.
 Our goal is to educate and support our community via this content.

-This children’s program was created to help speak directly to young people who are growing up with domestic violence or know someone who is.
+This children’s program was created to help speak directly to young people who are growing up with domestic violence or care about a friend who may be.
 Shortly after its release, FAMILY SECRETS was honored with an Emmy nomination for “Outstanding Children’s Program.”

 Our Children’s Counselor has utilized the video with several shelter children with wonderful results where children have opened up about the violence at home and our Outreach Coordinator has used the videos and book when counseling adults in our in shelter program and our Outreach Program.